Tim Anderson Player Props: White Sox vs. Astros

-After going 2-for-4 with a double in his last game, Tim Anderson and the Chicago White Sox face the Houston Astros (who will hand the ball to Cristian Javier) at 8:10 PM ET on Friday.
+The Chicago White Sox and Tim Anderson, who went 2-for-4 last time out, battle Jose Urquidy and the Houston Astros at Minute Maid Park, Saturday at 2:10 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with a double) against the Astros.
+In his last game, he racked up two hits (going 2-for-4) against the Astros.

 Tim Anderson Game Info & Props vs. the Astros